ResilienceTesting/gremlinsdk-python/exampleapp/README.md

 to handle the failure.
 When compared with simply injecting faults (killing VMs, containers or failing requests randomly), one of the main advantages of this systematic approach is that it gives the tester a good idea of where things might be going wrong.
-He/She could them quickly fix the service, rebuild, redeploy, and test again.
+He/She could then quickly fix the service, rebuild, redeploy, and test again.

 This example, while contrived, serves to illustrate the benefits of